 Some other chemoorganotrophs in this group include Janthinobacterium species, Ideonella and Sphaerotilus.

 In their association with various plants and animals, Betaproteobacteria also relies on a variety of organic compounds for growth.
-Some members of the Genus Azoarcus are capable of nitrogen fixation.
+Some members of the genus Azoarcus are capable of nitrogen fixation.
 They can be found in association with a few plants including some species of rice and grasses.

 Biological fixation by bacteria like Azoarcus species makes the element available for plants.
 In the soil and some aquatic habitats, these bacteria can anaerobically degrade various aromatic compounds to generate energy.
-Through their association with plants like rice and grass, however, they have access to a variety of organic compounds that can serve as energy sources (this involves aerobic respiration).
+Through their association with plants like rice and grass, however, they have access to a variety of organic compounds that can serve as energy sources (involving aerobic respiration).

 * Azoarcus species fix nitrogen under microaerobic conditions.
 Aside from oxygen, they can use nitrate as the terminal electron acceptor.